ionic-team/trapeze/README.md

 A utility for automatically configuring native [Capacitor](https://capacitorjs.com/) projects in a predictable and safe way.

 __Note:__ This project is currently in active development and should not be considered stable (As of October '21).
+I'm currently collecting feedback on the different use cases you need a configuration tool for here: https://github.com/ionic-team/capacitor-configure/issues/1

 ## Installation